anuragpatil94/workspace-typescript/Readme.md

 car.honk();
 ```

+## (Project) Maps

 ## Packages

-- typescript
+- `typescript`
-- ts-node   - To build and run with single command
+- `ts-node` - To build and run with single command
+- `parcel-bundler` - This package will allow to run typescript code easily on browser